DataTalksClub/machine-learning-zoomcamp/cohorts/2026/homework/04-evaluation/homework.md

-## Homework 4 [DRAFT]
+## Homework 4

 > [!NOTE]
-> This is a draft carried over from the 2025 cohort.
-The questions, datasets and
-> models will be updated before the module starts.
-> Note: sometimes your answer doesn't match one of
-> the options exactly.
-That's fine.
-> Select the option that's closest to your solution.
-> If it's exactly in between two options, select the higher value.
+> This homework uses the pinned 2026 lead-scoring release in the course
+> repository.
+The plan and report are available in `cohorts/2026/data/`.

-In this homework, we will use the lead scoring dataset.
-Download it from [here](https://raw.githubusercontent.com/alexeygrigorev/datasets/master/course_lead_scoring.csv).
+In this homework, we will use the 2026 lead-scoring dataset.
+Download it from [here](https://raw.githubusercontent.com/DataTalksClub/machine-learning-zoomcamp/main/cohorts/2026/data/course_lead_scoring_2026.csv).

 In this dataset our desired target for classification task will be `converted` variable - has the client signed up to the platform or not.